Temporal Upsampling of Depth Maps Using a Hybrid Camera: Temporal Upsampling of Depth maps

-The connection between the neighboring pixels describes an object's topology.
-Topology changes often occur in the scene objects interacting with each other such as clap, rebound and handshake.
-In such interacting examples, the points which are joined together in the previous frame are separated, or separated points might join together in the next frame are topological change.
-Both the cases will change the connection of points in the objects boundary.
+The connection between neighboring pixels describes an object's topology.
+Topology changes often occur in scene objects that interact with each other via a clap, rebound or handshake.
+In such interactions, the separation of points, or the combination of points, is regarded as a topology change.
+Both cases will change the connection of points at an object boundary.

-The topological change due to merging of separated objects is solved by the point cloud merging, with the information of optical flow and geometry constraints (Sec.~\ref{sec:optical_flow}).
-We detect the topological changes of separating objects by getting distance change with the adjacent points, between point cloud and its warped version, which is obtained by warping the original point cloud using the rough motion flow evaluated from the corresponding color images (${\mathbf{C}_{t(k)+g}}$), as shown in Fig.~\ref{fig:topologdetect}.
+The topology changes due to the merging of separated objects are solved by the point cloud stitching, with use of the information regarding the optical flow and geometry constraints (Sec.~\ref{sec:optical_flow}).
+We detect the topology changes of separating objects by computing the distance change, with respect to the adjacent points, between the point cloud and the warped one.
+The latter is obtained by warping the original point cloud using the rough motion flow in 3D space from $\mathbf{D}_{k}$ to $\mathbf{D}_{k+1}$, as shown in Fig.~\ref{fig:topologdetect}.
+To estimate the proximate motion flow, we project the optical flow that is accumulated from ${\mathbf{C}_{t(k)}}$ to ${\mathbf{C}_{t(k)+g-1}}$ to 3D space with $\mathbf{A}$ and $\mathbf{D}_k$.
+To keep the geometric information of the warped point cloud consistent with that of the original one, we use $E_{point}$, $E_{plane}$, and $E_{rigid}$ to obtain a coarse result.
+As mentioned in Sec.~\ref{sec:spatialregu}, we define a weight of topology change $w_{t,ij}$ to represent topology changes between a pair of points $(i,j)$.